Book 01. Prologue to Adventure

 “No, I’ll do it.”

 They stood back patiently as she climbed the tree, swearing at the cordage for getting tangled up in twigs.
-When it refused to budge, she sawed sliced it with a sapphire blade and returned with two, much shorter coils, leaving most of it in an entangled mass near the treetop.
+When it refused to budge, she sawed through it with a sapphire blade and returned to the ground with two short coils, leaving most of the rope in a tangled mass in the treetop.

 “Why didn’t you just cut the twigs?”
 Arro said.

-Faylee dropped the rope ends into her bag and opened her mouth, then glanced up at the lengths she’d left.
+Faylee dropped her salvaged rope ends into her bag and opened her mouth, then glanced up at the length she’d left.
 “Because I…oh, shut up!
 Let’s go.”

-Arro laughed.
-“Us?
-Ha!
-Last time we met a GrassWolf, I screamed like… You, actually.
+“Are you kidding?
+Last time we met one, I screamed like… you, actually.
 And this guy?
-He likes to pretend he’s all grounded and calm, but I think he peed his pants.”
+He likes to pretend he’s all grounded and calm, but he peed his pants.”

 “My old tribe would’ve liked you.”

 “Yeah, I’m not with them anymore.
 Kinda got left behind.
-Okay, told not to follow.”
+Okay, I was told not to follow them anymore.”

 “Why?”

-“Like I said, they’d like you guys.
+“Like I said, they’d like you.
 But if you can’t hunt?
 Can’t set a trap?
-You pick the wrong mushrooms or burn the stew?
-You’re dead weight.
+Pick the wrong mushrooms, burn the stew?
+Then you’re dead weight.
 That’s what I was doing back here, actually.
-I thought if I could at least have one useful skill…”
+I thought if I could at least have one useful skill, I might be able to join the next tribe passing through, but, well, you saw.”

 Arro nodded, suddenly solemn.
-“Yeah, believe me, we get that.”
+“Yeah, believe me, we do get that.
+Funny how all us useless folk keep finding each other.”

 She didn’t comment as the mood shifted.
 The two boys who’d fallen into her life seemed to lose focus a moment, so she cleared her throat and backpedaled.